Backers of Boston Olympics call for statewide referendum on bid

 Since the U.S. Olympic Committee in January named Boston as its surprise pick to seek what would be the nation's first Olympics since the 2002 Winter Games in Salt Lake City, the idea has run into a groundswell of public opposition, with many expressing the worry that city taxpayers would have to foot much of the estimated $9.5 billion cost.

-"The success of our bid for the Olympics depends on the support of residents and we should only move forward in a way that will bring the greatest benefit to the city," Walsh said.
+"The success of our bid for the Olympics depends on the support of residents and we should only move forward in a way that will bring the greatest benefit to the City and its neighborhoods," Walsh said.

-No Boston Olympics, a group that sprung up to oppose the bid, said it would welcome a ballot question.

-"We hope to work constructively with Boston 2024 to craft language that accurately and fully reflects the difficult choice," the group said in a statement.
-"We need to ask voters if taxpayers should be on the hook if things don't go according to Boston 2024's plan."
+A University of Massachusetts study released last week estimated that hosting the Games could bring about $5 billion in new revenue to Massachusetts businesses during the six years leading up to and including the Olympics.

-Boston's bid aims to avoid the massive cost overruns of recent Olympics in Russia and China by taking advantage at new and existing athletic facilities at area universities rather than building many new sites for the Games.
+Boston's bid aims to avoid the massive cost overruns of recent Olympics in Russia and China by taking advantage at new and existing athletic facilities at area universities rather than building large numbers of new sites for the Games.